The 15 Best Things to Do in Brussels, Belgium

 9 | Visit Parc du Cinquantenaire & Triumphal Arch

 When you’ve had enough of the hustle and bustle and busy streets of Brussels, it’s time to head out to Parc du Cinquantenaire for some fresh air.
-Located in the European Quarter of Brussels, Parc du Cinquantenaire is a breathtaking park filled with lush greenery, scenic paths, and awe-inspiring landmarks.
+Located in the European Quarter of Brussels, Parc du Cinquantenaire is a park featuring lush greenery, scenic paths, and awe-inspiring landmarks.
 The park is a tranquil oasis in the bustling city, perfect for picnics, strolls, and relaxation.
 Several museums are in the park, including the Royal Museum of the Armed Forces and Military History and Autoworld.
-If you’re looking for a beautiful and historically-rich destination in Brussels, Parc du Cinquantenaire and its Triumphal Arch is not to be missed.
+If you’re looking for a beautiful, historically rich destination in Brussels, the Parc du Cinquantenaire and its Triumphal Arch are not to be missed.

 20230301 Things to Do in Brussels 023

 The park’s centrepiece is the Triumphal Arch, a grand monument built in the early 1900s to commemorate the 50th anniversary of Belgian Independence.
 It was built just in time for the 75th anniversary of Belgian Independence!
-The arch is almost 50 meters high and features intricate carvings and sculptures representing different parts of Belgian history.
+The arch is nearly 50 meters high and features intricate carvings and sculptures representing various aspects of Belgian history.

 20230301 Things to Do in Brussels 019